Robert-Hughes/SanctuaryPlayer/README.md

 It consists of a single static HTML page along with javascript and css, and so can be run locally from the filesystem, from a simple web server, or from GitHub's hosting feature if the code is pushed there: https://robert-hughes.github.io/YouTubeNoSpoilers/

 The index.html is in the root so that when served from GitHub Pages, the URL is shorter (can be accessed with just a /).
 The other static files (.js, .css, images) are in a 'static' subfolder, to keep separate from the web server logic which needs to be in the root (so that it works with Google App Engine), and so that it can be easily served as static content using Google App Engine without having a complicated filter saying which files to serve.

-I am currently trying to use Google App Engine to host it, which will provide the ability to save and sync the user's position in videos they are watching, so that it syncs between PC and phone for example.
-I'm aiming to do this in a way that retains the ability for static hosting, which might still be convenient.
+There is an optional web server component which can save the user's progress through videos, so that this can be synced between different devices.
+Currently this is set up to use Google App Engine.

 TODO:

-* Sync somehow between PC and phone
-  - Could also sync watched videos, so can select recent videos from other devices (use case - just started watching a new video on one device, want to continue on another)
-   - delete/clean up old data.
+* delete/clean up old saved position data.
 Perhaps expires after some time?
 * Seems to be a delay sometimes when clicking to toggle the overlay - maybe fixed now, probably a Chrome bug?
     * This was probably because we were starting loads of timers at the same time :O. THis should be fixed now, but if we still have issues, maybe changing from setInterval to setTimeout might prevent multiple timer callbacks from stacking up and 'falling behind'?